-• Representing Overhead Door in multi-patent competitor cases against Chamberlain Group, Inc.
+• Represented Overhead Door in multi-patent competitor cases against Chamberlain Group, Inc. Case settled on highly favorable terms after the ITC issued a judgment of infringement on three patents.

 • Represented Monsanto in multi- patent competitor cases against DuPont involved corn seed breeding technology

-• Represented Amazon.com in dispute related to automated pricing technology
+• Represented Amazon.com in dispute related to automated pricing technology—court granted motion to dismiss

 • Delphix Corp. v.
 Actifio, Inc. (N.D.
 Cal.)
-(D. Mass): Represented Actifio in a massive trade secret and nine-patent case involving two jurisdictions.
-Case settled favorably after Delphix’s patents were invalidated in IPR proceedings
+(D. Mass) Represented Actifio in a massive trade secret and nine-patent case involving two jurisdictions.
+Giri argued final hearings at the PTAB that invalidated all of Delphix’s patents.
+Case settled favorably afterwards

 • Edwards v.
 Abbott (C.D.
 Cal.)
 Defended Abbott in a patent infringement lawsuit brought by competitor, Edwards Lifesciences, in the US District Court for the Central District of California.
 Edwards alleged that Abbott’s MitraClip, the only FDA-approved transcatheter-based mitral repair device on the market, infringes three patents.
 MitraClip is one of Abbott’s flagship products, with sales exceeding over US$400 million a year.
 Abbott filed two IPRs, and in response, Edwards dropped all challenged claims, handing a huge victory to Abbott.
 Case settled on highly favorable terms